 An introduction to pipelines

-A CI pipeline is the full set of processes that run when you trigger work on your projects.
+A CI/CD pipeline is the full set of processes that run when you trigger work on your projects.
 Pipelines encompass your workflows, which coordinate your jobs, and this is all defined in your project configuration file.

 Configuring a CI pipeline